 The Council does not have a target for the ratio between the pay of the highest earners and other employees.
-It does not propose to set one for the foreseeable future, accepting the judgement as summarised on page four of the Hutton Report, that such targets serve no useful purpose.
+It does not propose to set one, accepting the judgement of the Hutton Report, that such targets serve no useful purpose.
 However, it will monitor this relationship to ensure that the remuneration of the highest paid is not excessive and remains consistent with the needs of the Council as expressed in this policy statement.

-As of April 2017, the salary multiple between the highest paid officer (the Chief Executive) and the median rate for all officers within the scope of this policy will be 8.33:1.
-As of January 2017, this represents a reduction in the multiple from 8.89:1 as set out within the 2016/17 statement.
+As of December 2017, the salary multiple between the highest paid officer (the Chief Executive) and the median rate for all officers within the scope of this policy is 8.33:1.
+This represents no change in the multiple as set out within the 2017/18 statement.